shravika66/Decision-Tree-Algorithm/README.md

 ```
 red_wine['goodquality'].value_counts()

-1    855
+0    1382
-0    744
+1     217
 Name: goodquality, dtype: int64
 ```
-It indicates that out of 1599 wine samples, 855 sample are ofgood quality.
+It indicates that out of 1599 wine samples, 217 samples are of good quality.

 Standardising the particular variable(X)
 ```